Security for costs

 -

-Proportionality of the security sought to the importance and complexity of the issues: r 42.21(1A)(k)
+Proportionality of the security sought to the importance and complexity of the issues: s 60 CPA; r 42.21(1A)(k)

+Section 60 CPA provides that: “In any proceedings, the practice and procedure of the court should be implemented with the object of resolving the issues between the parties in such a way that the cost to the parties is proportionate to the importance and complexity of the subject-matter in dispute.”
 The court may have regard to the proportionality of the costs to the activity or undertaking the subject of the claim.
 An example would be where the amount sought is so minuscule as to impose an undue hardship on an already vulnerable plaintiff, see Shackles & Daru Fish Supplies Pty Ltd v Broken Hill Proprietary Co Ltd [1996] 2 VR 427 at 432.
 The court may also take into account the relative disparity of resources of the parties (P M Sulcs v Daihatsu Australia Pty Ltd (No 2) [2000] NSWSC 826 at [82]) and the modesty of the sum sought in comparison to the importance of the issue: Maritime Services Board of NSW v Citizens Airport Environment Association Inc (1992) 83 LGERA 107.
+See also Interslice Pty Ltd v CCA Investments — Bass Hill Pty Ltd [2024] NSWCA 247 at [12]ff, which considered the proportionality principle in s 60 CPA.

 - (l)